 + [p.
 289] "The Ducking Stool was very popular among young children on such a hot day."
 Ducking stool type things are popular at modern fairs, but the significance of their presence at Witch Trials goes without saying.
 (See also the annotation for p.
 62/54 of Witches Abroad. + [p.
 317] "'I'm telling you this as a friend.'"
 A phrase Mrs Earwig used to Granny Weatherwax in The Sea And Little Fishes, prompting Nanny Ogg to think that "Nobody even remotely friendly would say a thing like that." + [p.
 323] "There were no judges, and no prizes."
 In The Sea And Little Fishes Mrs Earwig does set up a judging panel, and spends ten dollars on a trophy cup.
 However, given how that turned out it's unsurprising she hasn't tried it again. + [p.
 333] "When I'm old I shall wear midnight, she'd decided."
 "When I am an old woman, I shall wear purple", the opening line of Jenny Joseph's 1961 poem 'Warning'.
-Once More, With Footnotes + This collection of short stories and non-fiction is scheduled to be released in September 2004.
-Going Postal + This book is scheduled to be released in November 2004.
+Once More, With Footnotes + This collection of short stories and non-fiction was released in September 2004.
+No annotations yet.
+Going Postal + This book was released November 2004.
+No annotations yet.